Transportation Projects

 Where are we now?

 The design phase of the project was initiated in January 2022.
-The City held an open house public meeting on Thursday, September 22nd to provide information about the project and solicit input from the public and other stakeholders.
-You can access material from the public meeting and provide your comments on the project by following the links below:
+The City held an open house public meeting in September 2022 to provide information about the project and solicit input from the public and other stakeholders.
+You can access material from the public meeting by following the links below:

 Need more information?